Table of contents

 - Dutch process cocoa powder, unsweetened (your favorite popular brand will work fine.)

 - Brown sugar – just be sure it’s fresh and hasn’t lost moisture from sitting in pantry too long

-- Whole milk – lowfat milk will work, but whole milk will give you the creamiest results
+- Whole milk – use whole milk, to give you the creamiest results.
+Avoid skim milk.

 If you plan on making ice cream more than once or twice, it’s well worth having an ice cream maker, like the one we’ve owned for years.
 It’ll churn out not only ice cream, but sorbet, gelato, and frozen yogurt as well.